trafiklab/trafiklab.se/content/api/trafiklab-apis/koda/historical-data.md

 along with the actual data.
 If someone else already requested the file earlier, you might be able to download the file immediately.

-Depending on the amount of data, creation of an archive can take between 1 and 30 minutes.
+Depending on the amount of data, creation of an archive can take between 1 and 60 minutes.
+If you need large amounts of data, you can test a few dates to see if the data has been created already.
+Alternatively, you could run a small script that sends HTTP HEAD requests to create all the files without actually downloading them.
+Such a script could test a URL and wait until it receives an HTTP 200 response code for that URL, then move on to the next file.
+This way, all files would be ready to download by the time you actually need the data.

 {{% info %}} We are in the process of triggering every file automatically, to make all files available directly.
 This means you might not encounter `HTTP 202` accepted responses for certain operators, feeds and/or dates.
 You should